smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 title: Replacing OneNote with Just a Bunch of Files
 ---

-# Replacing OneNote with Just a Bunch of Files

 I used to use OneNote on Windows.
 It worked nicely--I could add content easily without much thought or work.
 I switched to Linux a couple years ago, and therefor stopped using OneNote on Windows.